ikemanep1/Portfolio_Project-2_Language_Form/README.md

 # Description

 _This application welcomes new programmers to the world of programming.
-It lists three programming languages, Python, Rust, and Swift.
+It lists three programming languages, JavaScript, Ruby, and C#.
 It gives a description of each.
 Then it prompts the user to put in some information before receiving a suggestion on what language they should study first._

 ### Setup/Installation Requirements